Mathbusters Day – Tuesday 24th April 2018

 Session times 9.00-9.50, 10.00-10.50, 11.00 – 11.50, 13.00-13.50, 14.00-14.50.

 We also run this session on-demand at a time convenient with you, either throughout the day or as a twilight session contact firstname.lastname@example.org to arrange.

 Based on the popular “Blockbuster” TV show this video conference has classes competing against each other answering questions based on past numeracy SATs papers.

 The session is aimed at Y5 or Y6 pupils, based around a wide range of numeracy questions, (primarily focused at Level 4) in the style of those questions presented in SATs papers for KS2.

 The session will last between 45 and 60 minutes.

-To take part in this video conference you will need as a minimum a web cam with microphone and a speaker set connected to a computer running windows connected to the internet, and preferably connected to a projector and screen so the whole class can see the presenters .
-With this you can use the FREE video conferencing software Janet Desktop.
-We can also connect to schools registered with JVCS on their usual video conferencing system or PVX software.
-We will also be using our own system , a web tool to display the questions, allowing a number of laptops connected to the internet in each school to be linked and the questions delivered.
+To take part in this video conference you will need as a minimum a web cam with microphone and a speaker set connected to a computer connected to the internet, and preferably connected to a projector and screen so the whole class can see the presenters .
+With this you can use the FREE video conferencing software v-scene.
+We can also connect to schools registered with JVCS on their usual video conferencing system.
+We will also be using our own system , a web tool to display the questions, allowing a number of laptops or mobile devices connected to the internet in each school to be linked and the questions delivered.
 The laptops will be controlled by us .
 Prior to the event we will run a connection tests over the VC, schools will also need to check they have access to the collaboration tool and that its not blocked off the network.

 Teachers can click here to test your system.